GR20 in Corsica: The Toughest Hut-to-Hut Trek

 GR20 Corse - Should I Start From the North or From the South?

 You can walk the GR20 trail in either direction, from north to south, or from south to north.
 Which is the best option?
 Well, it depends on your physical condition and what you expect from the whole experience.
 The trail can be divided into two parts: the northern part starts in Calenzana and stops in Vizzavona.
-It is the most difficult part, because of the steep and rocky path, but it is also considered the most beautiful half.
+It is the most difficult part, because of the steep and rocky paths, but it is also considered the most beautiful half.
 The southern part of the GR20 goes from Vizzavona to Conca (or the other way around) and is easier, but less spectacular.
 The Coscione plateau with its green meadows is, however, breathtaking.

 You can walk in either direction through the whole trail or you can choose to walk any of the two halves.
 The traditional route starts in the north and ends in the south.
 Since the GR20 can be quite crowded and most hikers walk southwards, some people recommend starting from the south and making your way to the north.